 AFIRM comprises two civilian research consortia that work with the U.S. Army Institute of Surgical Research to develop advanced treatment options for severely wounded servicemen and women.
 One is led by Rutgers and the Cleveland Clinic (Northwestern and the University of Michigan are in this consortium) and the other is led by Wake Forest University and the McGowan Institute.

 Purdue and Rutgers colead this international research and education group involved in a six-year, $30 million U.S. Department of Homeland Security center to create methods and tools to analyze and manage vast amounts of information for all mission areas of homeland security.
-The University of Illinois is a partner on the Rutgers team.
+Purdue oversees an effort called VACCINE and the University of Illinois is a partner on the Rutgers initiative, CCICADA.

 This U.S. Department of Energy-funded group advances cost-effective, safe cleanup of the nation’s nuclear weapons production facility waste sites.
 The consortium's members are Vanderbilt University (lead institution), Georgia Institute of Technology, Howard University, New York University School of Law, Oregon State University, Rutgers, University of Arizona, University of Pittsburgh, and University of Wisconsin–Madison.